 Merry Christmas everyone!!

-Christmas is my absolute favorite holiday for many reasons.
-All of the lights, the decorations, the happiness and the birth of the Savior of the world, Jesus.
+Christmas is my absolute favorite holiday for many reasons: all of the lights, the decorations, the happiness and the birth of the Savior of the world, Jesus.
 I specifically love meditating on the Christmas story this time of year.
 The Christmas story is amazing to me because God used normal people to save this world.
-Understanding the reality behind Jesus’s birth reminds us that God can use each one of us.
-He can use is in ways that we could never imagine, if we were to have the faith and trust that Mary and Joseph had.
+Understanding the reality behind Jesus’s birth reminds us that God can use each one of us in ways that we could never imagine, if we were to have the faith and trust that Mary and Joseph had.